-Refresh Page Interval: Automatically updates statistics and state of Managed Switch's ASIC system power, ASIC core power and Power A & B at a specified interval in seconds.
+Refresh Page Interval: Automatically updates statistics and state of Managed Switch's ASIC system power, ASIC core power, and internal power at a specified interval in seconds.
 Please note that the value you assign in this parameter is temporarily used and will not be saved into the configuration file of the Managed Switch.
 This value will not be applied into the next system bootup.